spell-music/csound-expression/tutorial/SynthTutorial.md

 fvdelay maxDelTime delTime fbk mix asig
 ~~~

-It takes the mximum delay time and the delay time which is signal (it must be bounded by `maxDelTime`).
+It takes the maximum delay time and the delay time which is signal (it must be bounded by `maxDelTime`).
 Other arguments are the same.

 Multitap delays can be achieved with function